Joshuapavan/Joshuapavan/README.md

 Software Engineer passionate about building scalable applications and creating music.
 I specialize in full-stack development with expertise in multiple modern frameworks and technologies.

 ### 🚀 Current Focus
-- Working with DotNet, Angular, Spring Boot, Rails, Flutter, and ReactJS
+- Working with DotNet, Angular, Spring Boot, Rails, Flutter, and ReactJS.
-- Building innovative full-stack applications
+- Building innovative full-stack applications.
-- Expanding knowledge in cloud technologies
+- Expanding knowledge in cloud technologies and AI.

 ### 🎯 Goals
 - Collaborating with other developers on impactful projects